Central Illinois' On-Line Broadcast Museum

 (St. Louis Post-Dispatch)

-WCIA Goes Full Time
+WCIA Goes Full-Time

 “The Morning Show” would be hosted by Walter Cronkite and Charles Collingwood.
 Although it wasn't stated in the WCIA press release, “The Morning Show” was an obvious attempt by CBS to counter-program NBC's “Today with Dave Garroway.”
-Just like “Today”, it would include live entertainment, film and news pickups, weather and news updates even something for the kids.
+Just like “Today”, it would include live entertainment, film and news pickups, weather and news updates, and even something for the kids.
 CBS didn't have J. Fred Muggs, the “Today” chimp, but it would have the Baird Puppets to attract the kids.

-We're Experiencing Technical Difficulties....Please Stand By
+We're Experiencing Technical Difficulties...Please Stand By

-On Sunday, June 20, 1954, WCIA lost its network video for an entire evening and for most of the following day because of the failure of the A.T. & T. microwave relay near St. Joseph, Illinois.
+On Sunday, June 20, 1954, WCIA lost its network video for an entire evening and most of the following day because of the failure of the A.T. & T. microwave relay near St. Joseph, Illinois.
 The audio was still broadcast, as it normally came to the station's control room from a broadcast telephone audio line.
 It's assumed that a “technical difficulties” slide or graphic filled the video part of the CBS programming.
-The only “real” video seen for that period was that which originated at the studios including local newscasts and two NBC shows which were on film (kinescope), including “Dollar A Second” and “Television Theater.”
+The only “real” video seen for that period was that which originated at the studios, including local newscasts and two NBC shows that were on film (kinescope), including “Dollar A Second” and “Television Theater.”

 A Change at the Top...”I came here for the waters...I was misinformed.”